AeroRust/AeroRust.github.io/content/blog/2023-01-02-AeroRust-3-years-birthday.md

 Since we strive to be as open as possible, you can read the full proposal in [this document](https://docs.google.com/document/d/10EX_yt1MTL1DmzGXMm3hn2LIWu4xOsZRRI7_QGMx3oc).

-I also want to take this time to say a big **THANK YOU ♥** to [Alice Cecile](https://github.com/alice-i-cecile) for providing an in-depth feedback, and Archie Tilbrook and a few other people for reading through the proposal.
+I also want to take this time to say a big **THANK YOU ♥** to [Alice Cecile](https://github.com/alice-i-cecile) for providing an in-depth feedback, and Archie Tilbrook, Spencer Imbleau and a few other people for reading through the proposal.

 Also, thank you ♥ [Sage Griffin](https://github.com/sgrif) for providing feedback on why our proposal was not accepted in this instalment of the grants.